carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 Go to `File/Open/`and select the file `pangenomeGraph.gexf`.
 Click OK in the window that appears.
 Scroll out with your mouse.
-Go to the Layout section in the left and in the selection bar choose ForceAtlas2.
+Go to the Layout section on the left and in the selection bar choose ForceAtlas2.
 In the Tuning section change the Scaling value to 4000 and check the Stronger Gravity box.
 Click on the Run button and then click it again to stop.